somesuchnonsense/debrid-blackhole/docs/docs/installation.md

 # Installation

-There are multiple ways to install and run DecyphArr.
+There are multiple ways to install and run Decypharr.
 Choose the method that works best for your setup.

 ## Docker Installation (Recommended)

-Docker is the easiest way to get started with DecyphArr.
+Docker is the easiest way to get started with Decypharr.

 ### Available Docker Registries